insooth/insooth.github.io/delaying-things.md

 # Delaying things

 Think about functions as they were structured data.
-Use a structure to delay function application, output and input.
+Use a structure to delay function application, its output and input.

 ## η (eta)